Suhasmashetti/Suhasmashetti/README.md

 # Hi there, I'm Suhas Mashetti

 ## About Me
-I am passionate about software development, open-source, blockchain dev, and learning new technologies.
+I am a software developer, open-source, blockchain dev, and learning new technologies.
 Always eager to share knowledge and explore new fields in tech!

 ## Skills